 – Please double-check ALL the measurements and dry-fit your parts before drilling, nailing, or gluing.

 – You may find it useful to cut parts from the larger plywood sheets as the project progresses.
 It gives you a better ability to check for errors.
 The downside is that you have to set up the table saw each time.

 You’ll need a helper for this first assembly step.
 Most of the other ones can be done solo.
 Reference the top view drawing.

-Before you start assembling the carcass, make sure that you will have enough room and a plan to get it to it’s final location.
-It is 26″ wide which should fit through any doors BUT it is 87″ long so it may be tough to get around corners.
+Before you start assembling the carcass, make sure that you will have enough room and a plan to get the TV lift cabinet to its final location.
+This TV Lift cabinet is 26″ wide which should fit through any doors BUT it is 87″ long so it may be tough to get around corners.

 – Lay the Bottom piece “G” on a flat work surface.
-I use an old door on adjustable saw horses.
-Set it up so the back and right side are hanging over the edge of the work table.
+I use an old door on adjustable sawhorses.
+Set up your TV lift cabinet so the back and right sides are hanging over the edge of the work table.
 You will be shooting nails up into this area.

 – Put Glue on the bottom of the back piece “Back” and get your helper to hold it in place.

 – Put Glue on the right side of the “Back” where piece “E” will connect to it…